 Key Fracking Water Treatment Market Players:

-The global fracking water treatment market is mainly controlled by large US companies such as Schlumberger, Halliburton, and Baker Hughes.
+The global market for fracking water treatment is mainly controlled by large US companies such as Schlumberger, Halliburton, and Baker Hughes.
 Together, these companies account for more than 26% of the overall market.
 Companies in Europe, such as Veolia and Siemens, focus on advanced filtration and zero liquid discharge (ZLD) technology, which helps to maintain their firm hold in the market.
 Australian, South Korean, Indian, and Malaysian companies are entering niche markets with inexpensive, modular treatment systems.
 Examples of market initiatives include mergers, which DuPont has used to acquire a number of companies and broaden its membrane technologies, and partnerships to engage in research and develop chemical-free treatment solutions, removing the need to treat produced water.
 Though companies are focused on sustainability and saving costs, also expanding the capacity in the region to account for stringent environmental regulations and growing unconventional oil & gas production.

 Company Name